timnew/zombie_game/README.md

 ```

 ### Watch script change
-If you want the simualtion run automatically after script changed, use following script
+If you want the simulation run automatically after script changed, use following script
 ```
 $ guard
 ```